Explore the Levels of Change Management

 prosci-thought-leadership-article

 One of the biggest challenges that change practitioners face is translating an organizational-level change (“We are implementing a new enterprise resource planning application”) to the individual level (“How the change is brought to life in the day-to-day jobs of Andre, Becky, Carlos and Dhara.”)
+This translation process is a crucial part of conducting a comprehensive change impact assessment.

 It’s a VUCA world (volatile, uncertain, complex and ambiguous).
 The pace and structure of our lives and the business world today is fast and continually moving.
 A change practitioner faced with bigger, faster and more complex change is challenged by the volume, and it becomes very easy to either forget, ignore or get lazy about managing change down to that individual level where it happens.